[40%, sampled in Germany]

 So I figured I should get some champagne.
 But then I don’t like champagne.
 I like vodka.
 And this one was sparkling, so I figured it must feel like drinking champagne.

-When I took out the bottle, there was much surprise in the faces around me.
+When I took out the bottle, there was a lot of surprised faces around me.
+Sparkling vodka?
 What was this supposed to mean?
 Was it something drinkable, or would it turn out to be an abomination created by some inhumane marketing-team?
 Well, we were about to find out.

 The first thing I noticed was the cork cap.
 I generally don’t like cork caps on vodka bottles, but in this case it seemed to make sense because of the whole sparkling thing: the bottle design was supposed to convey the feel of a champagne bottle, so it needed a cork cap.

 The problem was that the cork didn’t make that nice popping sound.
 It kind of just opened, probably because there was just not that much pressure in the bottle.
 And there was another problem: you couldn’t really close it again.